Oxen-AI/oxen-release/oxen-rust/docs/brainstorm/Annotations.md

 FIRST STEP

-1) If a tabular file is added/committed, we save it off as .arrow file in the versions directory with a _row_num projected on
+1) If a tabular file is added/committed
-    - This will not be the most efficient for *storage* on disk, but will allow for fast access over the data
-    - We can quickly get to rows using polars.slice(offset,len) which is sweet
+    - Compute row level hashes
+    - Check if arrow file for schema exists
+        - If not, project _row_num, then save off each row with an index to disk in rocksdb
+            - .oxen/versions/schemas/SCHEMA_HASH/data.arrow
+        - If it already exists
+            - Loop over the hashes
+            - filter to ones that do not exist
+            - append to data.arrow file with new indices that start at num_rows

+    - `oxen schema "schema-name" df` will read from that schema hash

 2) Add ability to quickly fetch indices from tabular file or paginate
     - /namespace/reponame/rows/commit/file/

 -- RELEASE

-1) Let's do `oxen annotate -a <path/to/annotations.csv> -n "bounding_box" -f "file"` to keep track of individual annotations
+1) Let's do `oxen index -s "bounding_box" -c "file"` to keep track of individual annotations
     - Annotation object is just a link between a row in an .arrow table that is checked in, and the commit id, and a entry on disk
     - You should be able to add one from CLI too without reading from a file
         - OR just add a row to a file, add, commit, boom